Conanbranch/ai4code-transformer-baseline/README.md

 ## To Do (Features)

-- Try AWP - Maybe
+- Try Adversarial Weight Perturbation (AWP) - Maybe
 - Try Frequent evaluation - May not make any difference, don't bother unless really need a boost
 - Try Stochastic Weight Averaging (SWA) - Complicated, final step only if necessary - Some chatter that it doens't help anyway, don't bother unless really need a small boost
 - Maybe try packing code a little better (only if bored)